 BIRMINGHAM ARMS, 105 CHURCH GATE

 Birmingham Arms seems to have run from circa 1861 until 1905.
+Prior to that 105 Churchgate listed as an unnamed beerhouse.
 There is record of an inquest being held here on the 12th of July 1873.
 On the 19th of July 1875, the Birmingham Arms was advertised to let in the Leicester Daily Post.

 It was possibly so named as John Heath, a landlord in the 1860s, came from Birmingham.
-He is listed in 1861 census and possibly had moved from the Prince of Wales across the road in Church Gate.
+He is listed in 1861 census at this address and more than likely had moved from the Prince of Wales across the road in Church Gate.

 1887, Thomas Sidwell was landlord of the Birmingham Arms.